popolony2k/hinotori/README.md

 **SET TPPATH=<drive:\your_tp33f_turbo_compiler_path>**

-Must be replaced with the path of your TP33f installation, so suppose that your TP33 is in **C:\TP33F** it's content must replaced like below:
+Must be replaced with the path of your TP33f installation, so suppose that your TP33 is located at **C:\TP33F**, so its content must replaced like below:

 **SET TPPATH=C:\TP33F**

 The same logic must be used to Hinitori installation path.
-Suppose that your Hinotori library is installed on **C:\HINOTORI**, so your variable must be set as below :
+Suppose that your Hinotori library is installed at **C:\HINOTORI**, so your variable must be set as below :

 **SET HPATH=C:\HINOTORI**